mkinney/discord_aibot/README.md

 <img width="863" alt="Screen Shot 2023-04-29 at 12 24 38 AM" src="https://user-images.githubusercontent.com/2219838/235289796-422d86d7-b7e9-4934-a6a9-a601091fd382.png">

-To set up the bot as a service to auto start upon a reboot, as root run:
+For Linux users: to set up the bot as a service to auto start upon a reboot, as root run:

 ```
 cp aibot.service /etc/systemd/system/aibot.service